prakasharyaman/prakasharyaman/README.md

  <br>
 - 💞️ I’m looking to collaborate on apps
  <br>
-- 📫 How to reach me email: Create an issue anywhere in my repos
+- 📫 How to reach me: Create an issue anywhere in my repos
  <br>
  <br>